marc2k3/rtfm/docs/docs/callbacks/component.md

 |---|---|---|
 |index|`number`|

-On the main menu `File>JScript Panel 64`, there are 10 menu items and whichever number is selected is sent as the `index` to this callback.
+On the main menu `File>JScript Panel`, there are 10 menu items and whichever number is selected is sent as the `index` to this callback.

 Being main menu items now means you can bind them to global keyboard